alexharri/website/posts/webgl-gradients.md

 <SmallNote label="">How random and far apart your offsets needs to be ultimately depend on your application.
 If you need really random offsets, you can use more complicated methods to calculate them, but we just need the offsets not to be very close (a difference of 50 would do the trick).</SmallNote>

+With the offsets added, we get two distinct waves:

 <WebGLShader fragmentShader="multiple_waves" width={800} height={200} />

-Having updated our shader to handle multiple waves, let's move onto adding noise to our colors.
+Having updated our shader to handle multiple waves, let's move onto making the color of our waves dynamic.

 ## Background noise

-In generating the waves above we used a 2D noise function to generate animated 1D noise.
-That pattern holds for higher dimensions as well -- when generating $n$ dimensional noise, we need use an $n + 1$ dimensional noise function with $\text{time}$ as the value of the last dimension.
+To generate the noise for the waves above, we used a 2D noise function to generate animated 1D noise.

+That pattern holds for higher dimensions as well -- when generating $n$ dimensional noise, we need use an $n + 1$-dimensional noise function with $\text{time}$ as the value of the last dimension.
-So let's build animated 2D background noise!

 Here's the static 2D simplex noise we saw earlier:

 <WebGLShader fragmentShader="simplex_noise" width={350} height={250} animate={false} showControls={false} />